isomerpages/nlb-learning/_science/Children/STEAM Lab.md

 ![Dark space themed background with symbols of mystery and games](/images/Steam%20Lab%202023/webttg.jpg)

 ##### A Table-top Escape Room Quest

+In this thrilling science-fiction adventure, you and your friends must solve challenging puzzles to escape a spaceship before it explodes...

 **@ Woodlands Regional Library, Everest Room, Level 4**
 <table>